FreeDSx/LDAP/docs/Server/Configuration.md

 **Default**: `5000`

-> It applies only to filters evaluated in PHP.
-That means the in-memory backend, and SQL backends when the filter cannot
-> be pushed to the index.
-Indexed equality and prefix filters are bounded by the database and are not counted.
-Each page
+> Every entry the server examines counts, whether it was examined to evaluate the filter or to decide what the client is
-> of a paged search is counted on its own (see `setMaxSearchPagedLookthrough`).
+> allowed to see.
+Each page of a paged search is counted on its own (see `setMaxSearchPagedLookthrough`).

 ------------------
 #### setMaxSearchPagedLookthrough